 Building forecasts at the SKU level may appear to be CPU intensive, and there is some truth to that.
-But ML computer algorithms have been developed capitalizing on the parallel processing capabilities of modern computers, resulting in lightning-fast forecast generation.
+Machine Learning software algorithms have been developed to capitalize on the parallel processing capabilities resulting in lightning-fast forecast generation.

 Benchmarking has demonstrated the capacity to build more than 1 million forecasts in an hour, with no sacrifice of accuracy, using commodity-priced hardware that is easy to procure and set up.

 Deep Insight Into Your Sales & Demand Forecasting

 ML forecasting methods can appear to be a 'black box' where even a more accurate forecast is viewed with skepticism when the complexity of the forecasting model defies simple explanation.
 Halo has focused on ML methods that lend themselves to interpretation and the generation of value-added insights.

 The output of Machine Learning demand and sales forecasting documents the relative importance of various data sources; data importance insights improve interpretation and provide feedback on what data can add value and should be curated for future use, versus data that does not improve prediction and thus can be archived for lower storage costs.